Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 There are several alternative designs for $\mathrm{DNorm}(\cdot)$.
-For example, one can compute a standardized score of $-\omega(i,j)$ by subtracting its mean and dividing by its standard deviation \citep{chen-etal:2018syntax}, or can normalize $1/\omega(i,j)$ over all possible $j$ in the sequence \citep{xu-etal:2021syntax}.
-In cases where parsers can output a score between positions $i$ and $j$, it is also possible to use this score to compute $M(i,j)$.
-For example, a dependency parser can produce the probability of the word at position $i$ being the parent of the word at position $j$ \citep{strubell-etal:2018linguistically}.
+For example, one can compute a standardized score of $-\omega(i,j)$ by subtracting its mean and dividing by its standard deviation~\citep{chen-etal:2018syntax}, or normalize $1/\omega(i,j)$ over all possible $j$ in the sequence~\citep{xu-etal:2021syntax}.
+In cases where parsers can output a score between positions $i$ and $j$, this score can also be used to compute $M(i,j)$.
+For example, a dependency parser can produce the probability of the word at position $i$ being the parent of the word at position $j$~\citep{strubell-etal:2018linguistically}.
 We can then write $M(i,j)$ as

 or alternatively